waseemuddin/simple-cicd-project01/README.md

 ![EC2 Setup Step 8](img/08.JPG)

-Now you can type blow ip addess if your ec2 machine and check weather your jenkins is accessiable or not But make sure that the port should be added on your EC2 Security Group
+Now you can type blow ip address if your ec2 machine and check whether your Jenkins is accessible or not But make sure that the port should be added on your EC2 Security Group

 # ![git-ec6](img/09.JPG)